About Andromeda

 Like many businesses we had to close Andromeda Botanic Gardens during the 2020 Global Pandemic.
 We reopened in August 2020 and made the gardens free for locals, at all times not just on selected days and months.
 We were very fortunate because the locals came in their droves, donated generously and kept Andromeda open.

 Now fast forward to 2024 and our vision for Andromeda Botanic Gardens is one of a committed community space, where locals will be able to enjoy the gardens free of charge, where they will be able to use the plants in the Ethnobotanical Gardens, free of charge.
-We plan to utilise the deck and make it multi-purpose, whether that be to practice TaiChi, Yoga or other performances.
-We also hope to have BERP (see our Partner page) make full use of the Ethnobotanical Gardens.
+The new decks are multi-purpose, used for taichi, yoga, picnics, weddings and more.
+Our collaborator BERP (see our Partner page) makes full use of the Ethnobotanical Gardens with wonderful workshops.
+Vitally, we are committed to the protection and enhancement of our biodiversity, in particular our pollinators – bees, birds and butterflies.

 We hope locals will continue to visit and donate and we hope overseas visitors come and fully enjoy a real Barbadian garden experience, and discover that Andromeda Botanic Gardens is more than a garden it is a community space for us!